 The working capital turnover ratio is one of the activity ratios.
 It is generally a global business ratio with very little value.
 This is due to the more generic approach of the underlying formula.
 The formula is:

 Since most small businesses have thin working capital balances, the denominator is small and the numerator is traditionally large.
 This creates very high ratios.
 In reality, small businesses should carry high working capital balances to provide long-term financial security.
-So lower working capital turnover rates are more appropriate for a small business which is counter-intuitive to business ratio application.
+Lower working capital turnover rates are more appropriate for a small business which is counter-intuitive to business ratio application.

 No matter what, never rely on this ratio to evaluate a business, especially small business.
 This ratio is not very informative and therefore more inappropriate when used with evaluating small business financial performance.
 Act on Knowledge.